Rand Paul

-Randal Howard Paul (born January 7, 1963) is an American physician and politician serving as the junior United States senator from Kentucky since 2011.
-A member of the Republican Party, he is a son of former three-time presidential candidate and 12-term U.S. representative from Texas, Ron Paul.
-Paul describes himself as a constitutional conservative and supporter of the Tea Party movement.
+Randal Howard Paul (born January 7, 1963) is an American politician and ophthalmologist serving as the junior United States senator from Kentucky since 2011.
+A member of the Republican Party, he is the chair of the Senate Homeland Security Committee.

+Born in Pittsburgh, Pennsylvania, Paul has described himself as a constitutional conservative and a supporter of the Tea Party movement.
+His libertarian views have been compared to those of his father, three-time presidential candidate and 12-term U.S. representative from Texas, Ron Paul.
 Paul attended Baylor University and is a graduate of the Duke University School of Medicine.
-Paul was a practicing medical doctor (ophthalmology) in Bowling Green, Kentucky from 1993 until his election to the Senate in 2010.
-He was re-elected to a second term in 2016, and won a third term in 2022.
+He was a practicing ophthalmologist in Bowling Green, Kentucky, from 1993 until his election to the U.S. Senate in 2010.
+He was re-elected in 2016 and won a third term in 2022.
+Paul was a candidate for the Republican nomination in the 2016 U.S. presidential election.